Lemon Drop Dead (An Amish Candy Shop Mystery)

 Lemon Drop Dead was expertly crafted and written.
 Some loose ends are tied up and it sets up some changes coming in the future.
 One excites me and one concerns me but I trust this author.
 She has kept me successfully entertained for six full-length mysteries and three novellas so I expect she has a great plan for moving the wonderful characters in this series forward.

 Everything I have read by this author is exceptional.
 She is a fantastic storyteller.
-I become invested in all her character lives and look forward to each and every story.
+I become invested in all her characters lives and look forward to each and every story.
 I can’t wait to see where she takes the residents of Harvest next.

 Your Escape Into A Good Book Travel Agent